andb0t/MLlab/docs/regression/ml_neural_network.md

 ---
 layout: page
+title: Regression
-title: Multilayer Neural Network Regression
+subtitle: Multilayer Neural Network
 ---

 Using an output layer with a single neuron, a neural network can be used for data regression.